 NYU Langone, 2022Avoiding gatherings, declining invitations, or feeling fatigued by conversation may indicate hearing difficulty.
 Early withdrawal can precede broader mental health concerns including depression.

-HLAA, 2022Phones remove visual cues like lip-reading and facial expressions, making conversations significantly harder for those with hearing loss โ even mild cases that aren't obvious in person.
+HLAA, 2022Phones remove visual cues like lip-reading and facial expressions, making conversations significantly harder for those with hearing loss — even mild cases not obvious in person.

 HLAA, 2022The inner ear controls both hearing and balance.
-Early hearing loss can sometimes present with mild dizziness or instability โ a symptom that is often incorrectly attributed to other causes.
+Early hearing loss can sometimes present with mild dizziness or instability — a symptom often incorrectly attributed to other causes.

-NYU Langone, 2022Not everyone needs an urgent evaluation โ but these benchmarks help you know exactly where you stand.
+NYU Langone, 2022Not everyone needs an urgent evaluation — but these benchmarks help you know exactly where you stand and what action is appropriate for your situation.

 | Situation | Recommended Action | Urgency |